 For additional information and to learn more about the lab check out our website http://jmbudke.github.io/.
-These positions are open to both international and US applicants.
+This position is open to both international and US applicants.
 To apply for these positions please send an email expressing your interest with your CV and unofficial transcripts attached to Dr. Jessica Budke jbudke@utk.edu.